our authors

 KRISTY ENSOR

 Kristy Ensor is an award-winning writer weaving stories of hope with threads of Southern charm.
 Known as the “Back Road Diva” due to her love of traveling off the beaten path, she aspires to offer hope, comfort, and encouragement through her writing and in everyday life.
-Prior to embarking on her writing career, she worked with children and adults with autism and other learning differences for many years.
 Kristy co-wrote the devotional Hope is...
 (Bold Vision Books, 2022) regularly contributes to Lifeway’s Journey magazine, and also writes articles, essays, and devotions for other publications.
 Kristy lives in Tennessee with her husband.
 You can find her online (@thebackroaddiva) where she shares about life, local travel experiences, inspiration, and Monday Motivations

 ALL KINDS OF KIND (Children’s Picture Book) - The author draws from her experience in special education to create a picture book about how children can show kindness to children with autism, disability, or learning differences.
 The book is a wonderful classroom tool to assist teachers and administrators in developing classroom instruction that creates a healthy, inclusive experience for children with disabilities and children who interact with peers with special needs.